dmfranklin/quantum-module/README.md

    pip install pretext
    ```

-4. Build the textbook for the web:
+4. Build the module for the web:
    ```bash
    pretext build web
    ```

-5. View the textbook in a browser:
+5. View the module in a browser:
    ```bash
    pretext view web
    ```